Impact through Research, Policy, and Innovation

 The Civil Society Forum

-SSHRC-funded co-design: Participants told us that complex (wicked) societal problems are challenging because stakeholders are disconnected, don’t trust each other, and often have misaligned incentives to achieve a common purpose on complex and nuanced issues that are not easy to understand, and all compounded because we lack a forum to convene these differences to understand better and solve problems that interact across systems, orders of government, and sectors.
-Participants told us that to solve complex (wicked) societal problems; a University-based entity could act as an honest broker to increase intergroup contact, foster inclusive understanding, and focus on long-term issues through a diplomacy platform that facilitates discourse across sectors and identities.
+The University of Calgary launched the Diplomacy Platform in 2021 in response to polarization and mistrust that impedes societal progress.
+Senior policymakers in government, business, and civil society told that wicked problems are challenging to solve because stakeholders are disconnected, don’t trust each other, and often have misaligned incentives to achieve a common purpose on complex and nuanced issues that are not easy to understand, and all compounded because we lack a forum to convene these differences to understand better and solve problems that interact across systems, orders of government, and sectors.
+In response, cross-sectoral societal leaders invited the university to launch a diplomacy platform to act as an honest broker to increase intergroup contact, foster shared understanding without forcing agreement, and focus on long-term issues that facilitates discourse across sectors and identities.

-Indigenous Mural
+Indigenous Mural and Dialogue Area

 Pluralism Social Innovation Award for Medical Students